ABI-Software/MAPcore-Documentation/source/DataViewer.rst

 Overview
 ********

 This document describes how to use the data plotting viewer tool available on the SPARC Data Portal.
-Examples of this tool in action are available at: https://data-viewer-demo.netlify.com/
+Examples of this tool in action are available at https://data-viewer-demo.netlify.com/.

 This module has the ability to:

-    - Plot Ephys CSV datasets on knowledgbase or Blackfynn.
+    - Plot electrophysiological CSV datasets in thge knowledgbase or Blackfynn.
-    - Plot Genome and other static CSV datasests.
+    - Plot genome and other static CSV datasests.
-    - Navigate large datasets via the UI.
+    - Navigate large datasets via the user interface.
-    - Add and remove channels from plot and export.
+    - Add and remove channels from a plot and export them.
-    - Export selected channels as CSV for use in Excel, or OpenCOR
+    - Export selected channels as CSV for use in Excel or `OpenCOR <https://opencor.ws/>`_.

-Viewer configuration
+Viewer Configuration
 ********************

-The viewer has two modes, for small and large datasests
+The viewer has two modes, for small and large datasests.

 Small Datasets
 --------------

-Used for smaller datasets and has more control over exports.
-(All checked channels will be exported)
+This mode is used for smaller datasets and has more control over exports.
+(All checked channels will be exported.)

 .. figure:: _images/exportmode.png
    :figwidth: 95%